WHERE: The Oregon Preforming Arts Center

 How do I pay my child's accompanist?

-If your require an accompanist (many voice and strings students do), you will pay the accompanist directly by cash or check made out to them, at or before their last rehearsal before the concert.
+If you require an accompanist (many voice and strings students do), you will pay the accompanist directly by whatever method(s) they accept, at or before their last rehearsal before the concert.
 If the accompanist does not specify their fee, please ask.

 Is this recital required?

 No. All of our recitals are optional.
-Students 17 and under that have been in lessons for six months or longer are encouraged to perform.
+Students are all encouraged to perform.
 It is a way for students to show what they've accomplished and worked at this year.
-Students and families should be proud of the hard work they've done.
-Performing is a very important part of being enrolled in a performing arts school, and it needs to be taken seriously.
+Students and families should be proud of the hard work they've done!
+Performing is an important piece of being enrolled in a performing arts school, and it needs to be taken seriously.
 Missing this performance once you are on the program could jeopardize future lessons.

 Will there be programs for the recitals?

 Yes.
-The shows are large are require structure, which means there will be a specific order.
-We have emailed a PDF draft of the program to all families participating in the show days before the event so you could check for errors, omissions, and to see where your child(ren) will perform in the line-up.
+We email a draft of the program to all families participating in the show several days before the event so you can check for errors, omissions, and to see where your child(ren) will perform in the line-up.
+Programs will then be available at the entrance to the Oregon Performing Arts Center, near the donation box and info table.

 What should my child wear for the recital?

-This is considered a dress-up event.
+This is a dress-up event.
 We like to answer this question more as a "what not to wear."
-Please do not wear anything that's ripped or has holes in it, dirty shoes, t-shirts, shirts with words or logos on them, or hoodies.
+Please do not wear anything that's ripped or has holes in it, dirty shoes, t-shirts, shirts with words or big logos on them, or hoodies.
 Please avoid jeans.
-Girls usually wear dresses or a nicer pants and shirt outfit.
 Some students may want to add accessories/props relating to their performance; this is perfectly fine if planned with your teacher in advance.
+For The Winter Recital, student often add holiday hats and accessories.
+This also perfectly fine.

 What do we do when it's time for our child to perform?

-Your child needs to be backstage NO LATER THAN when the person two before them is on stage.
+Your child needs to be backstage NO LATER THAN five performers before them.
 Exit the theatre from the back, go left to follow the hallway until you are behind the stage.
 There is a door on the left that leads backstage (it's across the hall from the choir room).
 Bring your child to us in that area and we can take them from there.
 When your child is finished, they will need to return to the theatre quietly by exiting backstage and going around to the theatre entrance the same way they came in, only moving through the theatre during applause.
 Feel free to practice this route before the show.
 Everyone must be very quiet backstage.

 Where can students warm up, tune, rehearse, etc. before performing?